-When Exemestane is taken with fatty foods it can make this drug more potent.
-Exemestane may interact with other medicines.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
+- Exemestane may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are taking at this time.
 The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s advice.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s help.

-Call your doctor or nurse immediately if you have any of the following symptoms
+Call your doctor or nurse right away if you have any of these symptoms

 - Trouble breathing

-- Back or joint pain that does not go away with prescribed medicine
+- Back or joint pain that does not go away with prescribed medicines

-- Nausea that does not go away with prescribed medicine
+- Nausea that does not go away with prescribed medicines

-- Extreme fatigue that interferes with normal activities
+- Extreme fatigue or weakness that interferes with normal activities